-Apple Business Manager is a critical tool for anyone who managed Apple devices.
-It provides a critical link between your device-management solution and your devices, enabling things like Automated Device Enrollment (ADE).
-Add in its tools for distributing apps and other content and its ability to federate with user directories, and Apple Business Manager clearly becomes essential for any Mac admin.
+Apple Business Manager is a critical tool for anyone who manages Apple devices.
+It provides a critical link between your Apple device management solution and your devices, enabling things like Automated Device Enrollment (ADE).
+Add in its utility in distributing apps and other content at scale and other content and its ability to federate with user directories, and Apple Business Manager clearly becomes essential for any Mac admin.

 This guide will provide an overview of how Apple Business Manager works and how you can use it to manage Apple devices in your org.
-We’ll cover its primary components—People, Devices, and Content—as well as its role in the device-management infrastructure.
+We’ll cover its primary components as well as its role in the device-management infrastructure.

 What Is Apple Business Manager?

 Apple Business Manager is a web-based portal that gives IT administrators tools for deploying and configuring macOS, iOS, and iPadOS devices.
 When connected to a device-management solution (such as Kandji), it lets you configure settings for those devices and distribute content to them.
 Apple Business Manager is not a device-management solution in and of itself; rather, it complements one.

 Apple runs a similar service for education customers, Apple School Manager; we won’t be covering that service here, but it is worth noting that it offers some features—including additional iCloud storage and tools for managing school rosters—that Apple Business Manager doesn't.

 Automated Device Enrollment is probably Apple Business Manager’s most prominent feature.
 It allows organizations to streamline deployments: When users get a new device (or one that’s been erased), they are guided to enroll that device in the organization’s MDM solution during Setup Assistant; the device then receives its configurations and settings.